Arfie Ghedi Howard University News Service

 Nataren soon moved over to Community of Hope’s Family Health and Birth Center in Northeast, a clinic that primarily serves black women in Wards 7 and 8.
 “I was about 20 weeks along, I had dealt with so much by then.
 It was a better experience, a safe haven.”

 Safe havens in the labyrinth pregnant women face are rare in D.C.
-So far in 2018, the city’s rate of maternal mortality, women dying in pregnancy, childbirth, or in the year that follows, is staggering.
+In 2017, the city’s rate of maternal mortality, women dying in pregnancy, childbirth, or in the year that follows, is staggering.
 According to data from the Centers for Disease Control and Prevention, the rate in D.C. is 36.1 deaths per 100,000 live births while the nationwide average is 20.7.
 The CDC also finds that black mothers in the U.S. die at three to four times the rate that white mothers do—making black women 243 percent more likely to die from pregnancy or childbirth-related causes.

 This disparity in healthcare for black women is the main reason why the maternal mortality rate in the U.S. is one of the worst of all developed countries.
 Expectant and new black mothers in America die at about the same rate as women in countries like Mexico and Uzbekistan, according to estimates by the World Health Organization.

 In October 2017, as most of this data emerged, D.C. also saw the closure of two maternity wards that served predominantly black and low-income women: Providence Hospital in Northeast and United Medical Center in Southeast.
 Issues such as improper handling of patients were to blame.
 The ward closures have left many women living east of the Anacostia River without access to care, and have thus stretched other hospitals thin, making experiences with doctors like the one Nataren had at Georgetown Medstar much less pleasant.